kketevani/kkapanadze/content/_index.md

 show_action_link: true
 show_social_links: true

-description: "I am Ketevani Kapanadze, a Ph.D. candidate at CERGE-EI.
-I have recently joined the Faculty of Law, Economics Deparment of Charles University as an Assistant professor (non-tenure) - Postdoctoral researcher on the project of [EqualStrength](https://equalstrength.eu), led by Josef Montag.
+description: "My name is Ketevani Kapanadze.
+I am an Assistant professor (non-tenure) at Charles University, Faculty of Law.
+I am working as a postdoctoral researcher on the project of [EqualStrength](https://equalstrength.eu).
+I have obtained PhD in Economics and Econometrics at CERGE-EI.
 <br> I am CERGE-EI Foundation Teaching Fellow (NY, USA).
 <br> I am a team member of the National Institute for Research on the Socioeconomic Impacts of Disease and Systemic Risks (SYRI).

-<br><br> My research interests lie at the intersection of economic geography, urban & regional economics and European integration.
-I enjoy working with large datasets and employ modern techniques to crawl data and create databases from open sources.
+<br><br> My research interests lie at the intersection of economic geography, remote sensing, European spatial and racial segregation.
+<br><br> I enjoy working with large datasets and employ modern techniques to crawl data and create databases from open sources.
 I also work with remotely sensed images and use unconventional data sources for economic analysis - daytime & nighttime satellite images."

 text_align_left: true
 images: